micahtml/micahtml/README.md

 ![alt text](https://github.com/micahtml/micahtml/blob/main/assets/IMG_0089.jpeg)

-<p>I am a highly skilled IT professional with expertise in web development, software engineering, and data analysis.
+<p>I ama highly skilled IT professional with expertise in web development, software engineering, and data analysis.
 I am proficient in HTML, CSS, JavaScript, Django, PHP, Python, SQL, MySQL, Linux, Kali Linux, and AWS.
 My experience with complex data structures, data visualization, and relational databases makes me capable of handling any data analysis challenge.
 I am also knowledgeable in networking, DNS, subnetting, VPN, IP networking, and routing.

 In addition to my current skill set, I am an aspiring penetration tester with a strong interest in computer forensics.
 My expertise in bash, PowerShell, and VMware enables me to handle any challenge in this field.
 With my experience in troubleshooting and complex data structures, I am well-equipped to identify and resolve vulnerabilities quickly.